ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 **ATM**:

+Please note there will be a fee of ¥152 per transfer.

 * At the ATM, insert your cashcard or bank book, then press the English button
 * Next, press Remittance and enter your PIN number
 * Input the first 5 numbers of the account number: 10140